kazurayam/CompositeExecutionProfileInKatalonStudio/README.md

 OK.
 I can restate my problem to solve. **How can I specify a particular set of values for these 5 GlobalVariables when I execute my test in Katalon Studio?**

-Now I look back the Katalon Studio features.
-It provides [*Execution Profile*](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html).
+Katalon Studio provides a feature named [*Execution Profile*](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html).
 In an Exceution Profile, you can define a set of name=value pairs of GlobalVariables.
 You can create as many Execution Profiles as you want.
-But you should note that **you can appoint only a single Execution Profile for a test execution.**

-Therefore I createded bunch of Profiles, each of which contains 5 GlobalVariables with values assigned.
+So I createded bunch of Profiles, each of which contains 5 GlobalVariables with values assigned.
 This is the usual way how a Katalon user writes an Execution Profile.
 The following screenshot shows an example:

 ![SelfContainedProfileExample](docs/images/SelfContainedProfileExample.png)

+Now you should remember, **you can appoint only a single Execution Profile for a test execution.**

-Here I realized a difficulty.
-I had a lot of possible selection criterias.
-1 CONFIG * 3 ENVIRONMENTS * 5 CATEGORIES * 6 INCLUDE_SHEETS * 3 INCLUDE_URLs = 180.
-Therefore I had to prepare 180 Execution Profiles.
+I realized a difficulty.
+I had a lot of possible selection criterias: 1 CONFIG * 3 ENVIRONMENTS * 5 CATEGORIES * 6 INCLUDE_SHEETS * 3 INCLUDE_URLs = 180.
+Therefore I had to prepare 180 Execution Profiles in Katalon Studio GUI.
 It was a crasy job.
-The following screenshot shows how the project looked ridiculous:
+The following screenshot shows how the project looked like:

 ![180ExecutionProfiles](docs/images/180ExecutionProfiles.png)

-Further more, the range of `GlobalVariable.INCLUDE_SHEETS' values was 4 once, but it could possibly increase to 40.
-In that case, should I prepare 1800?
+Further more, the range of `GlobalVariable.INCLUDE_SHEETS' values was initially 4, but it could possibly increase to 40.
+In that case, should I prepare 1800 Profiles?
 No way!

 I found a fundamental design problem in Katalon Studio here.
 This problem has been outstading for me for several months since May 2020.